PainterQubits/Devices.jl/docs/src/index.md

 using Devices, Devices.PreferMicrons, FileIO

 cr = Cell("rect", nm)
-r = centered(Rectangle(20μm,40μm))
+r = centered(Rectangle(20μm, 40μm))
-render!(cr, r; layer = 1)
+render!(cr, r, GDSMeta(1))
 save("units_rectonly.svg", cr; layercolors=Dict(0=>"black",1=>"red")); nothing # hide
 ```
 <img src="units_rectonly.svg" style="width:1in;"/>

-Note that when you use `Devices.PreferMicrons`, this will also enable the unqualified use
+Note that when you use `Devices.PreferMicrons`, this will also enable the unqualified use of
-of the following units: `pm`, `nm`, `μm`, `mm`, `cm`, `dm`, `m`, `°`, `rad`.
-(By unqualified
+the following units: `pm`, `nm`, `μm`, `mm`, `cm`, `dm`, `m`, `°`, `rad`.
+(By unqualified we
-we mean that the symbols are imported into the calling namespace and do not need to be
+mean that the symbols are imported into the calling namespace and do not need to be prefixed
-prefixed with a module name.)
-When adding length units together, if the units don't agree,
+with a module name.)
+When adding length units together, if the units don't agree, the result
-the result will be in microns.
-You can *instead* do `using` `Devices.PreferNanometers` if you
+will be in microns.
+You can *instead* do `using` `Devices.PreferNanometers` if you want the
-want the result to default to nanometers.
-(These are your two choices at the moment, though
+result to default to nanometers.
+(These are your two choices at the moment, though there's
-there's nothing fundamentally limiting other possibilities: see `src/units.jl` for how to do
+nothing fundamentally limiting other possibilities: see `src/units.jl` for how to do this
-this for other units.)
+for other units.)

 When you specify the units for a `Cell`, you are specifying a database unit.
 Anything
 rendered into this cell will be discretized into integer multiples of the database unit.